-Under the constitution, people cannot be seized and jailed without reasonable cause.
+Under the Constitution, people cannot be seized and jailed without reasonable cause (an alternate name for probable cause).
 To make sure that no one is arrested and held illegally, every arrestee has the right to be brought before a judge within hours of arrest.
 During this first or initial appearance, a magistrate will inform the suspect of the charges against him, advise him of his rights, and determine if there is enough evidence to hold the suspect for further processing.
 These hearings tend to be less formal than later formal hearings and can be conducted by lower court magistrates who may or may not have the authority to preside over the actual criminal trial.
 In most jurisdictions, bail is set at this stage in the process.

 Preliminary Hearing and the Grand Jury